Felicia-Mayeyane/e-commercesite/README.md

 **Tech used:** HTML, CSS, JavaScript, React,  NodeJs, PassportJs, ExpressJS and MongoDB **Desgin Architecture** MVC

 **Database and APIs** In this App I tried using seedDatabase which I was intending on fetching as productlist and working with just that database in the App.
-I reality it would have easier if I had just just external api's like i did <a href></a> I encountered problems with the database not being populated as intended.
+I reality it would have easier if I had just just external api's like i did <a href= "https://github.com/Felicia-Mayeyane/PantryPal-App"></a> I encountered problems with the database not being populated as intended.

-**Database Lesson Learned ** In this case using Cloudinary for images instead of mongodb would have been a better choicw
+**Database Lesson Learned ** In this case using Cloudinary to store  images instead of mongodb would have been a better choice.

 ## Optimizations